movim/movim/lib/moxl/README.md

 | [XEP-0334](https://xmpp.org/extensions/xep-0334.html) | Message Processing Hints | Yes | |
 | [XEP-0363](https://xmpp.org/extensions/xep-0363.html) | HTTP File Upload | Yes | |
 | [XEP-0385](https://xmpp.org/extensions/xep-0385.html) | Stateless Inline Media Sharing (SIMS) | Yes | Partially, working with XEP-0363 |

+#### Pubsub support

+Movim is implementing [XEP-0060 - Publish-Subscribe](https://xmpp.org/extensions/xep-0060.html) only partially, here are the parts actually handled by Moxl.

+All the items mentionned in this list and their subitems are normally fully implemented in Moxl (except some specific error handling that are trigerring a general error).
+All the *.* items that are not mentionned are not implemented.

+* 5.2 Discover Nodes (collections are not supported)
+* 5.4 Discover Node Metadata (pubsub#title, pubsub#num_subscribers and pubsub#description especially)
+* 5.6 Retrieve Subscriptions (the subid is not handled)
+* 5.7 Retrieve Affiliations
+* 6.1 Subscribe to a Node (6.1.5 Configuration Required and 6.1.6 Multiple Subscriptions not supported)
+* 6.2 Unsubscribe from a Node
+* 6.5 Retrive Items from a Node (items are requested with XEP-0059 - Result Set Management)
+* 6.5.8 Requesting a Particular Item (to resolve or refresh some particual items)
+* 7.1 Publish an Item to a Node (all the items published are Atom entries for the Communities and Microblog)
+* 7.1.2.1 Notification With Payload
+* 7.1.2.2 Notification Without Payload (Movim is then resolving the Payload if it's not cached yet using 6.5.8)
+* 7.2 Delete an Item from a Node
+* 8.1 Create a Node
+* 8.1.2 Create a Node With Default Configuration (with pubsub#access_model, pubsub#persist_items, pubsub#max_items)
+* 8.2 Configure a Node
+* 8.4 Delete a Node
+* 8.9 Manage Affiliations (except 8.9.2.4 Multiple Simultaneous Modifications)
+* 9.2 Filtered Notifications (+notify for Microblog and some PEP nodes)

 ## Internal Operation
 ### Structure of the library